 - Laptop computer

-No matter which type of system, embedded software is commonly used in consumer electronics, industrial, automotive, home appliances, health care, telecommunication, commercial, aerospace and military applications.
+No matter which type of system, embedded software is commonly used in consumer electronics, industrial, automotive, home appliances, health care, telecommunication, commercial and aerospace applications.

 What is the Difference Between Firmware vs. Embedded Software?